 Question: How do I load caches into the program?

-The longer answer: Most people carefully prepare at home before starting a multi-cache.
+Most people carefully prepare their multi-cache trip at home before taking off.
 Everything which can be done at home should be done at home.
 Multi-caches are not the kind of quick pickups like some traditional caches are.
 So entering the information at home is very useful.
-The GPX files supplied with most multi-caches do not contain the formula's in such a way that they can be "imported" automatically.
+The downloaded cache does contain waypoints when their location is given by the cache creator.
+But for unknown waypoints no standard exists so that these can also be "imported" automatically.
 Most of the time you have to carefully read the cache description to know what to do at each waypoint.
-This can all be done before you start.
+Waypoints are often entered as formula's and these have to be entered manually.
+This can all be done conveniently at home before you start.
 The list of clues is always A-Z and is typically filled during the cache hunt, revealing the new waypoints.

-Starting at V3.0 a special 'easy edit mode' has become available.
-Using a regular browser on your local WiFi network you can browse to the iPhone and use a simple web interface to conveniently copy/paste or type-in descriptions, instructions on a per waypoint basis and formula's.
+Using a regular browser from a PC/Mac on your local WiFi network you can then browse to the iPhone and use a simple web interface to conveniently copy/paste or type-in descriptions, instructions on a per waypoint basis and formula's.
+Copy/pasting from the cache description and editing the information is much easier on your larger PC/Mac screen and using your keyboard!

 Question: Can you give examples for the different ways to enter a latitude or longitude?